Retail Stores LED Lighting Replacement under Government Scheme

 LED lighting comes in a wide range of color temperatures, designs and shapes such as recessed, low bay, floodlights, pendant lighting, and offers a high color rendering index (CRI) needed for retail establishments.

-You can save up to 80% on your energy costs compared to conventional halogen and fluorescent lighting.
-Because LED lights dissipate far less heat, they also reduce the load on air conditioning systems in a large retail store space, cutting energy costs even further.
-Moreover, with a lifespan of more than 50,000 hours of operation, LED retail store lighting significantly reduces maintenance or replacement cost.
+You can slash lighting costs by over 80% than your current spending on conventional halogen and fluorescent retail store lighting.
+In a large retail spaces, LED lights also reduce the load on air conditioning systems, lowering energy costs even further.
+Moreover, with a lifespan of more than 50,000 hours of operation, LED retail store lighting significantly reduces maintenance and replacement costs.

 Lights in retail stores are used 24*7, so by switching to energy-efficient LEDs, you can reap the benefits of lower electricity costs from the day of installation.